dotnet/vscode-csharp/debugger.md

 #### Docker Support

 Using Visual Studio Code and the C# extension it is also possible to debug your code running in a [Docker container](https://en.wikipedia.org/wiki/Docker_(software)).
 To do so, follow instructions to install and run [yo docker](https://github.com/Microsoft/generator-docker#generator-docker).
 This will add files to your project to build a container, and it will add a new debug launch configuration which will invoke a container build, and then debug your app in the container.

+#### Remote Debugging

+In addition to Docker, it is also possible to setup the debugger to remotely attach or launch using other transports (ex: SSH).
+See [Attaching to remote processes](https://github.com/OmniSharp/omnisharp-vscode/wiki/Attaching-to-remote-processes) in the wiki for more information.